kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/intro-to-react/react-and-events.md

 ```

-In the above example, the `handleChange` function  executes the console log every type I type in an input.
+In the above example, the `handleChange` function executes the console log every time I type.

 ### onSubmit